Senate GOP releases new health care bill

 What's new?

-But another concern for moderate senators -- that the Senate bill makes too steep a cut to Medicaid funding -- was not addressed in the new version.
+But another concern for moderate senators -- that the Senate bill makes steep cuts to Medicaid funding -- was not addressed in the new version.
 The original bill calls for slashing $772 billion from Medicaid by 2026, compared to current law, leaving 15 million fewer people insured by the program.

 In a retreat from a key GOP promise, the bill would also keep two Obamacare-era taxes on the wealthy.
 That came as members said they worried about the optics of cutting taxes for the rich while also slashing funding for subsidies that go to help low-income people to buy insurance.
-That money will help boost the stabilization fund, sources said.
+Retaining the taxes, which saves the federal government $230 billion over 10 years, provides McConnell money to help boost the stabilization fund, sources said.
+But it is also likely to infuriate conservative lawmakers and lobbying groups.

+The legislation would allow consumers to use their health savings accounts to pay their premiums for the first time, which Cruz called "very significant."

 Graham plan

 Also Thursday, GOP Sens.
-Lindsey Graham of South Carolina and Bill Cassidy of Louisiana proposed an alternative approach to replacing Obamacare that would keep much of the federal taxes in place and sending that money to the states to control.
+Cassidy and Lindsey Graham of South Carolina proposed an alternative approach to replacing Obamacare that would keep much of the federal taxes in place and sending that money to the states to control.

 They say that one of the primary reasons Republicans are having such a hard time agreeing is because they are working from the Obamacare template -- particularly federal control of health insurance.